ErkSponge/Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E/readme.md

 - Convert extcap to Python so it will be portable to Linux and Mac.
 - Port to other hardware from other vendor (ATSAMR21 and TI2652P)
 - Improve BSP when porting evolves
-- Learn VSCode dev container (or docker) to create a portable build environment
 - Provide a .gbl having the factory image for user desiring to return to the factory firmware
 - keep having fun...